Can You Eat Raw Cookie Dough?

-You know you're not supposed to eat the stuff, but it's hard to resist raw cookie dough.
-Here's the scoop on why it's so dangerous.
+You're not supposed to eat the stuff, but it's so hard to resist.
+Can you eat raw cookie dough safely?
+Here's the scoop.

 What exactly gives raw cookie dough its bad reputation?

-One of the major concerns is raw eggs.
-Raw eggs can be contaminated with salmonella bacteria, and washing the outside won’t alleviate the risk.
-In fact, it could increase the risk by removing the protective coating around the egg and letting the bacteria enter the egg via the pores on the shell.
-And what can happen with salmonella?
-Nothing you want: fever, diarrhea, abdominal cramps and headache that can last four to seven days.
-Since most store-bought dough tends to be pasteurized, the risk for salmonella is greatly decreased, though the risk for foodborne illness isn’t.
+One of the major concerns with raw cookie dough is raw eggs.
+The outside of raw eggs can be contaminated with salmonella bacteria, and washing them won’t alleviate the risk.
+In fact, it could increase the risk by removing the protective coating around the egg, which lets the bacteria enter the egg via the pores on the shell.
+Salmonella can cause fever, diarrhea, abdominal cramps and a headache that can last four to seven days.

-With raw flour, you don’t need to eat it in large amounts to get sick.
+You don’t need to eat raw flour in large amounts to get sick.
 According to a study published in The New York England Journal of Medicine, the bacteria is not evenly distributed throughout a bag of flour, so even sampling a small amount could put you at risk.
-Luckily, protecting yourself from illness is easy: wash your hands, clean your kitchen utensils and bake the cookies until they are cooked through, killing the bacteria.
+Luckily, protecting yourself from illness is easy: wash your hands, clean your kitchen utensils and bake the cookies (we suggest these chocolate chip masterpieces) to kill bacteria.